 The water plant relies on the best methods of filtration to treat water clarity and destroy giardia and cryptosporidium, microorganisms responsible for illnesses.
 This innovative filtration process helps reduce the volumes of chlorine required for the same disinfecting operation used by old-fashioned methods.

 Since less chlorine is used to treat fewer harmful organics, fewer by-products are needed for the same result.
-Vancouver residents notice an improved taste quality, clearer color, and less odor.
+Vancouver residents notice improved taste quality, clearer color, and less odor.

 Do They Have the Cleanest Tap Water?

-Tap water in Vancouver undergoes rigorous testing, must meet many standards and is constantly monitored.
+Tap water in Vancouver undergoes rigorous testing, must meet many standards, and is constantly monitored.
 Vancouverites rest assured that they drink some of the best tap water in the world.

 Canadian water ranked fourth in an international survey measuring the water quality index under OECD (Organization for Economic Co-operation and Development).
-That ranking includes the standards Vancouver and its suburbs must meet according to regulation.
+That ranking includes the standards Vancouver, and its suburbs must meet according to regulation.

 Conclusion